Susan Thornton, Chair

 Karen was involved in a number of children’s charities as Director of Corporate and Business Development as well as holding board positions before joining the healthcare sector bringing with her over 20 years of experience in the Marketing and Advertising industry.

 Since November 2009, Karen has taken the global Lymphoma Coalition from a network of patient groups to an incorporated organization with a global Board of Directors and Medical Advisory Board.
 Karen is a non-voting member of the LC Board of Directors.

-The Coalition began with 4 member organizations in 2002 and has grown to 69 member organizations from 46 countries.
+The Coalition began with 4 member organizations in 2002 and has grown to 74 member organisations in 50 countries.